About Me

 So that’s what I did.
 And it’s what I’ve been doing for more than 20 years.
 The job description has changed a lot, the tasks are more complicated, and I have spent almost as much time managing as I do editing, but I still get to play with words every day and I still get to leave things better than I find them.

 And I made it to Washington, working for an outfit I considered vastly more impressive (certainly more expensive,) than the Post.
 Then I moved to a think tank, where I still get to play with words and read all day about policy.
+Not a bad gig, that.

 I’ve also learned that most people aren’t as stupid as they seem when you work in retail, and that even the ones who are probably know something I don’t.
 I recognize now that everyone can teach me something if I just shut up and let them—even if they are inadvertently teaching me how not to set fire to my own hair.